The Thomas Pages homepage

 Both the pre-Christian Isaiah Scroll (1QIsa) and Septuagint translation expose this as a later scribal insertion into the text of Holy Scripture.
 (It's denigration of humanity does not reflect the attitude of God).

-See: The Dead Sea Scrolls (A digital resource of the originals for public use).
+See: The Dead Sea Scrolls (A digital resource of the original language copies for public use).

 Abrahamic Genealogy Corrected Translation Corruption The Jewish Talmud The Spielberg Letter